vermaseren/form/README.md

 The issue tracker can also be used for questions, remarks and suggestions.
-In the past the FORM [forum](http://www.nikhef.nl/~form/forum/) was used for this but we will be discontinue the forum in the future.
+In the past the FORM [forum](http://www.nikhef.nl/~form/forum/) was used for this but we will discontinue the forum in the future.